What the FDA heard and said about medical device servicing

 Stuck in the middle

 It could have been worse, though.
-Having read through the 176 comments submitted to the agency, it’s clear the FDA opted for the middle ground.
+Having read through the 176 comments submitted to the agency and a recent public workshop on the matter, it’s clear the FDA opted for the middle ground.
 It declined to adopt the OEMs’ recommendations for direct regulation, instead insisting ISOs raise the bar with regards to quality and accountability.

 The two sides are stuck in the middle with one another.
 And judging from their respective submissions to the FDA, friction, tension and distrust are likely to persist should both sides cling to traditional business and operating models.